PayClearly/PCLabs/packages/gitit/readme.md

 // TODO

 ## Backlog
+// Make public cli work by importing config as file
 // Move inquirer wrapper into own package
 // Move pathed JSON into own package... perhaps with test-persistance
 // Limit data pulled in by updated date...